Skip To Main Content

 Exercise regularly

-This can mean taking classes at a gym, or changing little parts of your daily routine like taking the stairs instead of the elevator or walking instead of driving
+Regular physical activity can positively impact your gut by increasing the diversity of your gut bacteria.
+Movement promotes a nice environment for beneficial microbes to flourish and can improve gut motility, which aids in regular digestion.
+This can mean taking classes at a gym, or changing little parts of your daily routine like taking the stairs instead of the elevator or walking instead of driving.

 Get a good night’s sleep